patrickfenn/mac_activity_monitor/README.md

 sudo mv install/activity /usr/local/bin

 And then it will be available in your path.
+Where you can just type in your preffered shell:

+> activity

 ---